carlosivanr/intro_to_R/README.md

 Load Packages

 Once a package is installed, it needs to be loaded into the R Session to become available for use.
 This has to be done during each session.
 To load a package, use the `library()` function.
-Simple pass in the name of the package, with out quotes as it's input.
+Simple pass in the name of the package, with out quotes as its input.
  ```{r}
  library(tidyverse)
  library(rstatix)